skreutzberger/HN2Readability/README.md

 ### What’s still missing:

+- Pip installation under Mac explained
-- installation explained for Windows
+- Windows installation explained
 - overall testing & support for Windows
 - an even easier installation process
 - ... and whatever you think would be a cool & helpful feature